GilmarBetancourt/OdinAdminDashboard/README.md

-# OdinAdminDashboard
+# Odin Library
-An AdminDashboard for the Odin Project.
+An example library for the Odin Project.
+In here, you can add books to a library and they will be displayed in the page.

 This is focused on CSS Grid.